cs107-colorful-axolotls/cs107-FinalProject/docs/milestone1.md

     return deriv
 ```

 Any other trigonometric functions such as `cos()`, `tan()`, `arctan()`, or needed elementary functions will be added as functions similarly.
 Furthermore each function will check if the input is a scalar and vector and the function will have its implementation adjusted accordingly.
+At the most basic level, the chain rule can be thought of as the product of the derivative of an "outer function" and the derivative of an "inner function."
+Notice how the implementations of the elementary functions utilize a v_deriv variable.
+This variable is analogous to the derivative of the inner term in calculating a derivative by the chain rule.
+For example, by the chain rule, the the derivative of $log(x^2)$ with respect to $x$ is $\frac{1}{x^2}*x'$.
+Although it is obvious that $x' = 2x $ when calculating the derivative with respect to $x$, this step needs explicity implemented.
+This is because the $x'$ is ultimately the derivative of another expression.
+Therefore, v_deriv serves as a way to store the derivative of the "inner function" and its evaluation.
+In forward auto differentiation, v_deriv is storing the tangent trace of the inner function.

 ## Licensing